Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * As a new user, I want to be able to select my required size and quantity of each product
 * As a new user, I want to be able to view products in my shopping bag
 * As a new user, I want to be able to adjust the contents of my shopping bag before checking out
+* As a new user, I want to be able to save my personal, delivery and billing info to my profile
 * As a new user, I want to be able to view my order confirmation after checkout
 * As a new user, I want to receive a confirmation email when I have completed an order
 * As a new user, I want to be able to subscribe to the organisation's newsletter